epinio/docs/src/howtos/debug.md

 }
 ```

-After the application has been deployed you can use [port forwarding](port_forwarding.md) to attach the debugger that will run by default on the port `9229`:
+After the application has been deployed use [port forwarding](port_forwarding.md) to attach the debugger.
+It runs by default on the port `9229`:

 ```
 epinio app port-forward sample 9229:9229